ShivankK26/Router-Academy-Courses/docs/building-on-ccif/Bridge Adapters.md

 #### Conclusion

 The `AssetBridgeAdapter` Contract Provides a Robust Solution for Bridging Assets and Instructions across Chains.
-By following this Documentation, Developers can understand the Contract's Structure, deploy it, and use its functions effectively.
+By following this Tutorial, Developers can understand the Contract's Structure, deploy it, and use its functions effectively.

 ### NitroAdapter